Andrew P. Citron

 [Research Triangle Park, NC]

-[IBM Software Solutions, Senior Programmer]
+[IBM Software Group, Senior Programmer]

-2001 to present
+2001 to 2016

 This work frequently involves working closely with customer installations and occasionally some very complex troubleshooting of functional and performance problems.